 Sciencing Video Vault

 Chromosomes normally exist in a compacted, super-coiled state.
 During mitosis and meiosis, they must be unwound to allow for replication to occur.
 This happens when enzymes make breaks at several points along the chromosomes, allowing them to unwind and be copied.
 Following replication, another set of enzymes reattaches the broken fragments of DNA.
 Chromosome pairs line up in close proximity to one another during these processes.
 In the unwound and fragmented phase, DNA segments of equal sizes may be swapped and then re-glued, forming a chromosome with a different combination of alleles than it started with, according to Science Gateway.

 According to the Origins of Sex, the frequency of crossing over within an individual’s genome is not consistent.
 There are hot spots, so named as they cross over with greater frequency than average, as well as cold spots that rarely recombine.
 In humans, a difference has also been noted among sexes, with the average male having crossover events approximately 57 times during meiosis, while in females it is estimated to occur 75 times during the same phase.

 A benefit of crossing over is that it maintains genetic diversity within a population, allowing for millions of different genetic combinations to be passed from parents to offspring.
-Genetic variability is very important to the long-term survival of a species; without it an entire population could succumb to drought or disease, according to Origins of Sex.
+Genetic variability is very important to the long-term survival of a species.
+Without crossing over, meiosis and mitosis cannot produce the genetic diversity necessary for populations to survive adverse conditions, such as drought or disease.